-- Support efforts by the Administration and Congress to increase our nation's infrastructure investments to help promote economic development, public safety and overall mobility through a comprehensive infrastructure package, surface transportation reauthorization and water resources bill. - Advocate for complete and accurate broadband connectivity data, which is necessary to effectively bridge the growing digital divide as the federal government relies on this information to determine the true need for critical broadband resources.
+• Support efforts by the Administration and Congress to increase the nation's infrastructure investments to help promote economic development, public safety and overall mobility through a comprehensive infrastructure package, surface transportation reauthorization and water resources bill.

-- Supports the deployment and availability of broadband and emerging technologies, to rural communities to ensure equitable economic and educational opportunities for all. - Advocate for federal funding for rural airport infrastructure projects. - Advocate for the expansion of federal tax credits to better meet the statewide need for subsidized affordable housing units.
+- Advocate for complete and accurate broadband connectivity data, which is necessary to effectively bridge the growing digital divide as the Federal government relies on this information to determine the true need for critical broadband resources. - Supports the deployment and availability of broadband and emerging technology, to rural communities to ensure equitable economic and educational opportunities for all. - Advocate for Federal funding for rural airport infrastructure projects. - Advocate for the expansion of Federal tax credits to better meet the statewide need for subsidized affordable housing units. - Advocate for a change in Federal tax law to eliminate current tax incentives for short term rentals, as these Federal tax incentives are leading to the conversion of housing for year-round residents to a commercial use of housing for the purpose of short-term rentals for visitors.